syncfusion-content/blazor-docs/blazor/datagrid/custom-toolbar.md

 ## Render SfDropDownList in Custom Toolbar

-Render SfDropDownList in Custom Toolbar in Syncfusion Blazor Grid enables you to extend the functionality of the Custom Toolbar by incorporating a [DropDownList](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html) component, allowing you to perform various actions within the DataGrid based on their selections.
+Render SfDropDownList in Custom Toolbar in Syncfusion&reg; Blazor Grid enables you to extend the functionality of the Custom Toolbar by incorporating a [DropDownList](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html) component, allowing you to perform various actions within the DataGrid based on their selections.

 This can be achieved by utilizing the `Template`.
 The example below demonstrates how to render the **SFDropDownList** component in the Custom Toolbar, where the Toolbar Template includes the its [ValueChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_ValueChanged) event is bound to the **OnChange** method.